John L. Santa

 were unable to match clients in the de-identified database.
 Clients and families were

-Harold L. (Lee) Gillis, Keith C. Russell, Paige Mandas, Kayla Argo, Hannah Rose, Taylor Zelenik, Ansley Wetherington, Matthew (Cole) Brogden, Garrett Cook
+Paige Mandas, Kayla Argo, Hannah Rose, Taylor Zelenik, Ansley Wetherington, Garrett Cook, Matthew (Cole) Brogden, Harold L. (Lee) Gillis Jr., and Keith C. Russell

 Enviros Shunda Creek is an Outdoor Behavioral Healthcare (OBH) program